How to Remove PUPs and Other Unexpected Things From Your Computer

 Ending up with random software on your machine you never wanted in the first place is annoying as heck.

-I’ll talk a little about prevention, but first, let’s walk through the steps I recommend when you suddenly realize you’ve been saddled with software you didn’t ask for and certainly never wanted.
+I’ll talk a little about prevention, but first, let’s walk through the steps I recommend when you realize you’ve been saddled with software you didn’t ask for and certainly never wanted.

 TL;DR: